camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

 <div class="alert alert-info">
   <strong>Modification of the own process instance</strong>
   <p>
-    The process instance modification inside the same instance is not recommended!
+    Process instance modification within the same instance is not recommended!
-    An activity which tries to modify the own process instance can causes undefined behavior, which should be avoided.
+    An activity which tries to modify its own process instance can cause undefined behavior, which should be avoided.
   </p>
 </div>